-Peer reviews are just one of the capacity building activities organised by EUI.
-You might also be interested in opportunities to take part in a City-to-City Exchange or thematic learning event.
+Peer reviews are one of the three capacity building activities organised by EUI.
+You might also be interested to take part in a City-to-City Exchange or a Capacity Building event.

 Activity Key features City-to-City Exchanges EUI has a continuously open call and a range of support tools for any urban authority in the EU to benefit from short-term peer support from one (or two) cities in addressing a particular challenge for the successful development or implementation of their SUD strategy.
-A City-to-City Exchange takes place through up to three in-person visits over a maximum of five months - or can be as simple as one study visit.
+A City-to-City Exchange takes place through up to three in-person visits over a maximum of five months - or it can be as simple as one study visit.
 Additional online exchanges can also be organised.
-In their application, cities identify the topic they would like to address, the city they want to work with and the preferred number and format of study visits.
+In their application, cities identify the topic they would like to address, the one or two cities that they want to work with and the preferred number and format of study visits.
 City-to-City Exchanges provide opportunities to learn about new working methods and innovative approaches , focusing on one specific aspect of SUD and learning from only one (or two) other cities.
-Events EUI organises ad hoc capacity building events, mixing expert-led and peer-based learning in various formats.
-These include seminars, workshops and training events, which might be EU-wide events, country-specific or with a small group of countries.
+Events EUI organises ad-hoc capacity building events, mixing expert-led and peer-based learning in various formats.
+These include seminars, workshops and training events, which might be EUwide events, country-specific or with a small group of countries.
 EUI capacity building events bring together urban authorities, ERDF Managing Authorities, the European Commission and relevant stakeholders to exchange information and experiences on key urban challenges and the implementation of SUD strategies.
-These events are also opportunities to seek synergies between and lessons across EUI, Urban Innovative Actions, URBACT and the Urban Agenda for the EU.
-Stay tuned for the next events.
+These events are also opportunities to seek synergies among EUI, Urban Innovative Actions, URBACT, the Urban Agenda for the EU and other partners Stay tuned for the next events.
 Sign up for the EUI newsletter and follow EUI on social media.